-- 95. The General Regulation (section 18) requires that any applicant trustee applying to be an approved trustee must cause a report to be prepared by its auditors.
-The auditors' report is addressed to the applicant trustee and must state, in the opinion of the auditors, whether or not the applicant trustee complies with the capital adequacy requirements, as set out in section 11 of the General Regulation, on a specified date (agreed between the MPFA and the applicant trustee).
+- 95. The General Regulation (section 18) requires that any applicant trustee applying to be an approved trustee must cause a report to be prepared by its auditorsauditor.
+The auditors'auditor's report is addressed to the applicant trustee and must state, in the opinion of the auditorsauditor, whether or not the applicant trustee complies with the capital adequacy requirements, as set out in section 11 of the General Regulation, on a specified date (agreed between the MPFA and the applicant trustee).
 The date referred to must be on or before the date on which the MPFA approves the applicant trustee as a trustee. - 96.
-The auditors' report may contain such observations, elaborations, qualifications or explanations as the auditors consider necessary.
+The auditors'auditor's report may contain such observations, elaborations, qualifications or explanations as the auditors considerauditor considers necessary.
 The MPFA has the power to request remedial action by the applicant trustee within a specified time period.
-In such circumstances a second auditors' report would be required to be prepared by the auditors, stating whether or not in the auditors' opinion the qualification or matter raised has been rectified. - 97.
+In such circumstances a second auditors'auditor's report would be required to be prepared by the auditorsauditor, stating whether or not in the auditors'auditor's opinion the qualification or matter raised has been rectified. - 97.
 With respect to the ongoing capital adequacy requirements, section 114 of the General Regulation requires that the trustee prepares a report to the MPFA, stating whether or not the capital adequacy requirements were complied with throughout the period.
-If the requirements were not complied with, the reasons for non-compliance should be stated in the trustee's report. - 98.
-Section 115 of the General Regulation requires the auditors to review the section 114 report issued by the trustee and issue an auditors' report, stating whether or not, in the auditors' opinion, the capital adequacy requirements were complied with at the financial year end of the approved trustee, and two other dates during the financial year, such dates being selected by the auditors.
+If the requirements were not complied with, the reasons for non-compliance should be stated in the trustee's report.

+- 98. Section 115 of the General Regulation requires the auditorsauditor to review the section 114 report issued by the trustee and issue an auditors'auditor's report, stating whether or not, in the auditors'auditor's opinion, the capital adequacy requirements were complied with at the financial year end of the approved trustee, and two other dates during the financial year, such dates being selected by the auditorsauditor.
 The two dates selected must be at least three months apart or such a shorter period the MPFA may allow.
-If the requirements were not met, the reasons for non-compliance are required to be stated in the auditors' report. - 99.
+If the requirements were not met, the reasons for non-compliance are required to be stated in the auditors'auditor's report. - 99.
 Both reports under sections 114 and 115 are to be submitted to the MPFA within six months of the financial year end of the trustee.
-In practice the requirements of sections 114 and 115, when taken together, will mean that the trustee will be required to prepare a draft section 114 report in time for the auditors to review and attach the auditors' report under section 115.

-100. Suggested reports suitable for reporting on compliance with prescribed capital adequacy requirements are included in the Appendix to this Practice Note (examples 3 and 4).
+In practice the requirements of sections 114 and 115, when taken together, will mean that the trustee will be required to prepare a draft section 114 report in time for the auditorsauditor to review and attach the auditors'auditor's report under section 115. - 100.
+Suggested reports suitable for reporting on compliance with prescribed capital adequacy requirements are included in the Appendix 1 to this Practice Note (examples 3 and 4).